-Writing Cold Morning Shadow was like an assignment to make a time-machine trip into the past.
+Writing Cold Morning Shadow was like an assignment to make a time-machine trip into the recent past.
 I stepped from the machine into a town I had never visited — in a region of the United States, in fact, that I have never yet visited.
 The date was exactly the start of my own junior year of high school, and yet I was not stripped of my five decades of subsequent experience and perspective.
 The atmosphere of the era was absolutely familiar, but I was invisible to the people before me.

 As I drew my initial breath in a high school classroom on a hot South Dakota afternoon in 1967 I immediately recognized the first principal character whom I was, apparently, placed there to observe.
 I instantly realized who the second one would be as well, seated nearby in the same room.

 I accepted the assignment because I had a two-dimensional image of each of the four main characters and I knew that they had a good story.
 I “knew” their story the way you know someone else’s story after they have just regaled you for fifteen minutes while standing in line for concert tickets.

 Standing there, invisible, I began watching and noting what I saw and noting what my omniscience conveyed to me of their thinking.
 They moved quickly, though.
 My time scale matched theirs.
 I needed to write almost as quickly as things were happening, or else I would lose details.
 Sadly, I did lose many, many details.
 My fingers couldn’t record everything as quickly as my mind tried to convey it to my hands.